ajoyfuljester/comic-scrapper/README.md

 - rename repository (i do not want to do)
 - add some kind of error messages (i do not want to do)
 - add more stuff in Help tab (i do not know what to add)
+- add custom sorting mask(?) in Settings for Local

 # Tutorial
 1. Start the program, go to ***Browser*** tab (starting tab) ![Step 1](tutorial/1.png "Step 1")